grzegorzmazur/yacas/docs/glossary.rst

      Integrate(x) Sin(x);

   CAS
-    Abbreviation for "computer algebra system". {Yacas} is a CAS.
+    Abbreviation for "computer algebra system".
+Yacas is a CAS.

   constant